Main Menu

 BLM (BASIS License Manager)

-If you are not on a current BLM or your BLM that is not at least Flexlm version 11.10.1.0 the BLM may not be able to reach out to license.poweredbybbj.com to retrieve a new license.
+If you are not on a current BLM released after June 14, 2022 your BLM may not be able to reach out to license.poweredbybbj.com to retrieve a new license.
 In this case your license will expire on the expiration date shown in the license file.
 You will want to install a current BASIS License Manager and register your license using the new BLM to retrieve a new license.
 You will also need to make sure your BLM has access to the internet so that it can automatically update your license each month.

 BLS (BASIS License Server)

-If you are running at least BBj 22 you will be using the BLS licensing system this reaches out for its license to basis.cloud.
+If you are running at least BBj 22 you will be using the BLS licensing system that reaches out for its license to license.poweredbybbj.com.
 You will also need to make sure your BLS has access to the internet so that it can automatically update your license each month.

 Q. Can I move the existing license to a new machine or different operating system?